 As mentioned earlier, clarifying shampoo strips the hair of everything on it so you can start all over.
 This is counterproductive for colored hair.

-Because clarifying shampoos strip all the moisture and natural oils from hair, you should follow up with a very good deep conditioning session.
+Because clarifying shampoos tend to strip the moisture and oils from hair, you should follow up with a good deep conditioning session.